eusoubrasileiro/stocks/Progress.md

     4. Made another experiment.
 Using 2 months for training and ~4 days for validation for local classifiers.
 I run CV on the entire data-set using local classifiers with same parameters as in 1 and 2.
     6. Dicussion: That must be studied better.
 Separate good from bad predictions for define entry points are not that easy.
 I believe there  must be used more inputs!
 Besides that param GridSearchCV would be helpfull.

-- [ ] Open Question - For the above two points cannot understand why random data gives better results 60% or 85% of training and validation of simple NN than correct data set.
+- [x] Open Question - For the above two points cannot understand why random data gives better results 60% or 85% of training and validation of simple NN than correct data set.
 Something is wrong with data preparation I believe but could not close this question for certain.
+The answer maybe should deserve a topic.
+   - The explanation is over-fitting.
+The number of parameters on the model is much greater than the number of training samples.
+Neural Networks are yet very powerful with the use of regularization such as drop-out, early-stop etc but in this specific case the regularization were not being effective that's why accuracies so high on training and validation due over fitting.
+Increasing drop-out probability in between layers or decreasing the number of neurons by lays both make accuracy decrease.
+Awesome post about the topic on stats stackexchange `relationship-between-model-over-fitting-and-number-of-parameters/320387#320387`.

 **Highlighted Thoughts for Binary NN forecast of day, minutes or hours**
 • Generalization of the general parameters for the Model can be done by cross-validation on sequential folds.